nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     }
     ```

     Later, you can make modifications to this file as needed.
-For example, you may want to move controller.js and services.js from the www/js folder to the typings folder, and include those files in the compiler options for the file list (that is, add a "typings/controllers.ts" entry, and so on, under the `files` entry).
+For example, if you want to use TypeScript code in services.js, you can move it from the www/js folder to the typings folder, and then include services.ts in the compiler options for the file list (that is, add a "typings/services.ts" entry, and so on, under the `files` entry).
 You can use both TypeScript and JavaScript in the same file if you want to, and the TypeScript compiler will create the correct JavaScript output.

-4. In Visual Studio, move app.js from the www/js folder to the typings folder.

-5. Rename app.js to app.ts.

-    When you build later, the compiler will build app.ts and the output will be `www/js/appBundle.js`.
-The file will be unchanged by the compiler if you don't add any TypeScript code.

-6. In Visual Studio, open the project's package.json file and add a reference for tsd under `dependencies`.
+4. In Visual Studio, open the project's package.json file and add a reference for tsd under `dependencies`.

     ```
     "tsd": "^0.6.5"